Joseph ‘Jo Jo’ Henry Wallace, 1925-2025: ‘I was Chuck Berry and Little Richard and Jo Jo rolled up in one’

 ‘The Lord Will Make a Way,’ The Sensational Nightingales, with Julius Cheeks on lead vocal and John Jefferson, bass (1957)

-Philadelphia was a hotbed of gospel music during those years, especially when it came to female quartets—the Davis Sisters, the Angelic Gospel Singers, and the Clara and Gertrude Ward Singers, foremost among them—and to male giants such as the Dixie Hummingbirds, whose legendary lead singer Ira Tucker also taught gospel vocal lessons to the locals.
+Philadelphia was a hotbed of gospel music during those years, especially when it came to female quartets—the Davis Sisters, the Angelic Gospel Singers, and the Clara and Gertrude Ward Singers, foremost among others now lost to history—along with male groups such as the Dixie Hummingbirds, whose legendary lead singer Ira Tucker also taught gospel vocal lessons to the locals.
 Pioneering gospel composer Charles Albert Tindley (his song “I’ll Overcome Someday” was the basis for the Civil Rights anthem, “We Shall Overcome”) not only penned standards of the genre but opened his Tindley Temple to performances by local amateur and professional gospel performers.
-The city was home to two important early gospel labels, Grand and Gotham, although the former was not much focused on recording gospel.
+The city was home to two important early gospel labels, Grand and Gotham, although the former was not solely focused on recording gospel.
 In the late ‘30s Jo Jo and John Junior (the latter freshly out of the military), inspired by the Golden Gate Quartet’s radio broadcasts, landed positions in a local church group, the Heavenly Gospel Singers.
 It was a tenure short-lived, as the brothers soon bolted to the Silveraires quartet out of Wilmington, NC.
-The Wallace brothers both sang tenor, and Jo Jo, now an experienced instrumentalist, doubled on guitar.
-In January 1949 Gotham signed the Silveraires and six months later made a major move in signing the Dixie Hummingbirds.
+The Wallace brothers both sang tenor, with Jo Jo, now an experienced instrumentalist, doubled on guitar.
+In January 1949 Gotham signed the Silveraires and six months later made a major signing in bringing the Dixie Hummingbirds into the fold.
 Between January 1949 and October 1950 the Silveraires recorded seven singles for Gotham.
 Nations appraises the group’s output thusly: “The most impressive includes the beautifully balanced harmonies of W.B.
 Stevens’ ‘Farther Along’ done in the jubilee style, Edna Gallmon Cooke’s soulful ‘In My Heavenly Home,’ and the Golden Gates-like flavoring of ‘End of My Journey.’
 The group’s touching hymn-powered reading of “Shine On Me’ is equally well perfected as any version I have ever heard.”

 ‘Farther Along,’ The Silveraires, featuring lead singer Haizo Miles, tenors Jo Jo and John Wallace Jr., released by Philadelphia’s Gotham Records (1949)